fossasia/AYABInterface/docs/communication/index.rst

 In case two lines are equally distant from the last line, we choose the smaller line.

-This is computed by the function :func:`AYABInterface.utils.next_line`.
+This is computed by the function :func:`AYABInterface.utils.next_line` which is tested and can be seen as a reference implementation for other languages.

 - Python: :class:`~AYABInterface.communication.hardware_messages.LineRequest`
 - Arduino: `Knitter::reqLine <https://github.com/AllYarnsAreBeautiful/ayab-firmware/blob/c236597c6fdc6d320f9f2db2ebeb17d64c438b64/knitter.cpp#L366>`__